Q&A: Disney+The Worst of Evil’s stunt director Kwon Ji-hoon on working with Ji Chang-wook

-Disney+ has recently expanded its impressive collection of K-dramas with the highly anticipated release of The Worst of Evil.
-This streaming platform has already garnered immense admiration from fans with its previous K-drama offerings such as Revenge of Others, Connect, and Moving.
+Following the huge success of its supernatural series Moving, Disney+ has recently expanded its impressive collection of K-dramas with the highly anticipated release of The Worst of Evil.
+We talked to stunt director Kwon Ji-hoon on coordinating sequences for the star-studded cast.

 However, The Worst of Evil has managed to create a buzz among fans ever since its sneak peek in April, as it showcased the intense and dynamic chemistry between the characters portrayed by Wi Ha-joon and Ji Chang-wook.
 Both actors have previously captivated audiences with their exceptional performances in popular shows like Squid Game and The K2, as well as a diverse range of soft-hearted and action-packed K-dramas.